 - Glycerin: Can come from either animal or plant sources.
 You need to contact the manufacturer to find out if not specified.

 Are Halls Throat Lozenges Vegan?

-If you’re okay with artificial colors, almost all Halls would be okay for you.
+If you consider artificial colors vegan-friendly, then almost all Halls would be vegan.

 If you’re a fairly strict vegan who avoids artificial colors, you wouldn’t consider most Halls to be vegan.

 Here’s a summary table of potential non-vegan ingredients in each flavor: